 In most cases, CT scans provide all the information needed to plan an operation like this.
 But CT scans are cross-sectional (flat) images, and it's not easy to translate them into the 3D orientation the surgeons will encounter when they enter the three-dimensional world inside a patient's body.
 With CT scans, the surgeon has to visualize what the 2D images would look like if they were merged, explains Dr. Wooten, “and our brains don’t always work that way.”

 Fortunately, Roswell Park surgeons can request a custom-made 3D “map” to provide a bigger safety net in regions of the body where the anatomy is highly complex.

-Dr. Picone holds up a plastic model of the young woman’s tumor and the structures around it as they looked before surgery.
+Dr. Picone held up a plastic model of the young woman’s tumor and the structures around it as they looked before surgery.
 Created from the patient's preoperative CT scan, the 3D printed model shows everything in intricate detail.
-“The model made it clear I was going to have to divide the breastbone to get safe exposure, that I would be able to get the tumor away from the arteries, and that I would be able to remove the tumor from the windpipe without too much trouble,” he says.
+“The model made it clear I was going to have to divide the breastbone to get safe exposure, that I would be able to get the tumor away from the arteries, and that I would be able to remove the tumor from the windpipe without too much trouble,” he said.

 “And that turned out to be absolutely correct.
 There was no bleeding.
 Everything went perfectly well.
 This 3D reconstruction made it very safe.”

 Reducing the extent of surgery